cuba-platform/dashboard-addon/README.md

 # 2. Installation <a name="installation"></a>

 The add-on can be added to your project in one of the ways described below.
+Installation from the Marketplace is the simplest way.
+The last version of the add-on compatible with the used version of the platform will be installed.
+Also, you can install the add-on by coordinates choosing the required version of the add-on from the table.

+In case you want to install the add-on by manual editing or by building from sources see the complete add-ons installation guide in [CUBA Platform documentation](https://doc.cuba-platform.com/manual-latest/manual.html#app_components_usage)

 ## 2.1.
 From the Marketplace <a name="from-the-marketplace"></a>